 Cynthia Asije is a multi-award winning textile designer and Creative Director of The Adirelounge.
-The adirelounge works at curbing unemployment and creating job opportunities for these women and youth.
-She holds a bachelors in Business Administration from the University of Benin in 2007.
-She worked in a financial institution for two (2) years.
+The Adirelounge works at curbing unemployment and creating job opportunities for women and youth.
+She holds a Bachelor’s degree in Business Administration from the University of Benin in 2007.
+She worked in a financial institution for two years.
 Cynthia also has a Certificate in Entrepreneurship from the prestigious Fate Foundation and Enterprise Development Center in Lagos.

 Ivy Barley is a social entrepreneur who is shaping a world where more African women will be daring enough to lead in Science, Technology, Engineering and Mathematics (STEM) fields.
 She is the co-founder of Developers in Vogue, an organization that trains females in the latest technologies and connects them to opportunities in the tech industry.
 In 2018, Ivy was one of the 30 women featured in the Women in Tech book by the German Federal Ministry of Economic Cooperation and Development.
 Ivy currently works as a Program Manager at Microsoft and holds a Master’s Degree in Mathematical Statistics.